-Please use the ICRG Center of Excellence Application Form available for download from www.icrg.org/research-center (Click on Apply for ICRG Funding.)
-This application form provides the Face Page, Page 2 and the Budget pages.
-You may use the NIH Biosketch or download ICRG's version form the "Apply for ICRG Funding" section of the website.
+The first section of the application should be presented on the Large Grant application form available for download from www.icrg.org.
+The application form provides the Face Page, Page Two and the Budget pages.
+You may use the NIH Biosketch form or the one provided on the ICRG's website.
 The narrative section should be presented in your own document.